anytizer/melodies.lmms/README.md

 This is a sample audio output.
 It should NOT be cosndiered as the final version of the project.
 The .ogg file is attached with the project considering that some users amy want to listen or preview the audio before checking out the complete project folder.
 Since I do not know enough mixing and mastering, the provided audio is a reference only.
 It does not carry enough instrumental presets.

 So, compile / regenerate your own beats!

+# Research | Experiement | Develop
+A lot of researches are made, experimentations done and applications developed to raise this project.
+If you make use of any of the materials in this project, please consider backlinking in your derivatives.

+Thank you!